janosgyerik/writing-markdown-well/README.md

 -------------

 Markdown is a popular format for writing README files and simple technical documents.
-It's *meant to be* simple, easy to write, easy to read, in plain text.
+It's meant to be [simple, easy to write, easy to read, in plain text][philosophy].

 A well-written README file is crucial to making a project attractive to potential contributors.